 Where Students Lose Marks in Accounting Ratios (Accountancy Class 12)

-The full answer-writing mistake list with marking-scheme commentary is maintained on the NCERT Solutions page.
-The three errors below cause the most lost marks in board scripts.
+The full mistake list is on the NCERT Solutions page.
+These three errors cause the most lost marks.

 - Double-deducting prepaid expenses and advance tax.
-They are a numerator-only adjustment for quick assets; current liabilities stay unchanged.
+They adjust only the numerator; current liabilities stay unchanged.

-- Using net revenue instead of cost of revenue for inventory turnover, which silently inflates the ratio.
+- Using net revenue instead of cost of revenue for inventory turnover, which inflates the ratio.

 - Skipping the interpretation line.
-The marking scheme awards a mark for the "what this means" comment after the computed value.
+The marking scheme awards a mark for it.

-In the 2024 evaluation, the missing interpretation sentence alone accounted for roughly one mark lost per script on the 4-mark ratio question.
+In 2024, the missing interpretation sentence alone cost roughly one mark per script.

 Full master list: Accounting Ratios Class 12 NCERT Solutions